-• All voice students must participate in a final jury.
+- Each student will perform in two juried recital performances.
+All pieces performed must be memorized. - All voice students must participate in a final jury.
 The final jury normally takes place shortly after the last week of classes at GPRC.
-Your jury pieces should be discussed and selected with your voice teacher near the end of the school year.
+Each student will perform three pieces by memory and with piano accompaniment.
+At least two of the pieces must be in a foreign language (i.e. Italian, French, or German).
+One of the pieces may be in English.
 Jury marks will be based on your preparation of each piece including, vocal technique, memorization, pronunciation, interpretation, musicianship, and stage deportment.
 At least one original copy of each of your jury pieces must be submitted to the jury.
 Jury forms must be filled out correctly and handed out to each jury member at the time of your jury performance.
 Failure to properly fill out and distribute your jury forms will affect your final jury mark.